Skip to main content

 A.R.S. § 33-814

-After a trustee sale in Arizona, the lender may or may not be able to pursue a deficiency judgment for the remaining loan balance.
-Arizona's anti-deficiency rules protect homeowners with residential property of two and a half acres or less, but commercial and larger properties do not receive the same protection.
+After a trustee sale in Arizona, the lender may or may not be able to pursue a deficiency judgment.
+Anti-deficiency rules protect homeowners with residential real estate of two and a half acres or less.
+Commercial and larger properties do not receive the same protection.

 Title 33, TRUST DEEDS